Standard-Learning-Content/LearnerRecordReactApp/readme.md

 5. Main.js - The Brain of the Opperation.
 Creates the levels and question for the currently player

 # How to build
-1. Install all the dependacies `npm i`
+1. Install all the dependacies `yarn install`
-2.
+2. Android - `eas build -p android`